 We will start things off by creating the graphic for the player, in the form of a Sprite node.
 Create a Sprite and rename it PlayerSprite, then drag the file assets/graphics/player/Player128_red.png over to the Texture field, like so:

-Make sure that the sprite is at 0,0, so it will be centered about its own local origin.
+Make sure that the sprite is at 0,0, so it will be centered on its own local origin.

 Setting Up A Collision Shape